 Eccentric exercises are intense but brief, so they don’t trigger the same cascade of cortisol as traditional exercise.
 And because they activate all your muscle fibers, you can only do them once or twice a week for just 10-20 minutes.

 To perform an eccentric exercise, simply concentrate on the lowering portion of any regular exercise.
-For instance, if you’re doing a dumbbell curl with your arms, slowly lower the weight to a count of 10, and repeat 6 times.
+For instance, if you’re doing a dumbbell curl with your arms, slowly lower the weight to a count of 10, and repeat it 6 times.
 If you’re performing a squat, slowly squat to a count of 10, and repeat 6 times.

-Eating SANE foods and practicing smarter SANE exercise are two great ways to lower setpoint weight and defeat Diabesity.
+Eating SANE foods and practicing smarter SANE exercises are two great ways to lower setpoint weight and defeat Diabesity.
 If you want to speed up the setpoint-lowering effects of SANE diet and exercise, however, you might want to consider adding nutraceuticals to your program.

-Nutraceuticals are natural compounds found in foods that are concentrated down to therapeutic and pharmaceutical grade levels.
+Nutraceuticals are natural compounds found in foods that are concentrated down to therapeutic and pharmaceutical-grade levels.
 They include vitamins, minerals, amino acids, and other nutrients.
 Nutraceuticals are natural substances that work because they are required by the body to make the setpoint-lowering changes you need.
 But they will not work by themselves.
 They will work only when combined with SANE eating, sleeping, lifestyle, and exercise plan.